costinm/meshauth/README.md

 This library includes very minimal code to parse/verify JWT and extract info.
 It is not complete or intended as a general library - just as a minimal one, focused for the tokens used in K8S/Istio.

+## Provisioning and bootstraping

+Mesh auth provisioning involves configuring a core set of options:
+- mesh and k8s root certificates
+- private key or JWT
+- a set of trusted servers for CA, XDS and further configuration.

+The certs/JWT also include identity information that can be extracted - trust domain, namespace, etc.

+## Webpush

+This package also include the basic primitives for using Webpush - crypto and VAPID.
+While webpush is primarily used for push messages to browsers, it is a very interesting mechanism for mesh config and events.

 ## STS